Energy Courses

 5425/Clean Transportation Law and Policy

 Transportation is the leading source of climate pollution in the United States.
-This course is focused on a key pathway to reduce those harmful emissions: the electrification of our cars, trucks, and buses.
-We’ll examine the current federal landscape for regulation of tailpipe emissions and the range of clean transportation policy options, including a particular focus on the role of electric utilities and how electric vehicles can support a smarter, cleaner electricity grid.
+This course focuses on a key pathway to reduce those harmful emissions: the electrification of our cars, tracks and buses.
+We will examine the current federal landscape for regulation of tailpipe emissions and the range of clean transportation poicy options, with a particular focus on the role of electric utilities and how electric vehicles can support a smarteer, cleaner electricity grid.

 9427/Energy Clinic